Meet the Energizers

 Dr. Baljit Singh

-He’s the dean of Veterinary Medicine in a city 10,000 kilometres from where he was born and raised.
-It’s an image of his father on the veranda of his house in that Punjab village, however, that serves as a guiding light for Dr. Baljit Singh, DVM.
+He's 10,000 kilometres from where he was born and raised, but it’s an image of his father on the veranda of his house in that Punjab village that serves as a guiding light for Dr. Baljit Singh, DVM.
 Dr. Singh’s philanthropic motives come from a desire to spark compassionate community-building — the sort of expansive, collaborative vibe his dad cultivates by hosting coffee chats every morning with anyone who stops by to discuss and support positive action.
 “To this day, my father keeps a half-dozen chairs on the verandah in the village where I grew up,” says Dr. Singh.
 “That tradition to support efforts and people in the community gave me the focus I carry with me today as a person, as a teacher, as a dean.”
 His establishment of the Komagata Maru UVCM Travel Award provides financial assistance and promotes understanding of global citizenship through conferences and student activities.
 “We build better community by learning to understand the world a little better — I wish that for every student.”

 Don and Ruth Taylor